Sexual violence is any incident of unwanted sexual contact.

-- If the student is accompanied by someone, is that person still welcome?
+- If the person is accompanied by someone, is that person still welcome?

 - Do not ask lots of questions (this might have consequences for any future police investigation).

-- On campus call Security on 024 7652 2222 and ask for the police to attend.
+- If on campus call Security on 024 7652 2222 and ask for the police to attend.
 Do not disclose the student’s identity to Security.

 - If off campus and there is an immediate danger or the incident took place in the last 7 days call 999.

-- If there is no immediate danger and the incident took place more than 7 days ago call 101.
+- If there's no immediate danger and the incident took place more than 7 days ago call 101.

-- If the police are called, they will direct how things progress and advise on the options available.
+- If the police are called, they will direct how things progress.

 - If the police are not involved the person can decide what they do next and the best way for them to be supported.